spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 The *Select project directory (New project...)* dialog will show up.
 Browse to a folder of your choice and create a new directory called 'hello world' there.
-Then select the 'hello world' directory.
+Then select the 'hello world' directory and press Enter.
-Spine Toolbox will populate that directory with some files and directories it needs to store the project's data.
+Spine Toolbox will populate the selected directory with some files and directories it needs to store the project's data.

-Congratulations, you have created a new project.
+Congratulations, you have created your first Spine Toolbox project.

 Creating a Tool specification
 -----------------------------